Practicing for the AIO

 You may notice that modern AIO problems (starting in 2015) have several subtasks, each with different constraints.
 Subtasks allow you to earn partial points on a problem, and it is very important that you attempt subtasks - especially if you are not sure how to solve the full problem.
 Hard problems often have approachable subtasks that are designed to guide you towards a solution.
 The About page has more information on subtasks and how your final score for a problem is decided.

-Solutions to the problems from AIO 2021 are available here.
-Solutions to the problems from AIO 2023 are available in this blog written by Kevin Zhu.
+Solutions are available for AIO 2021 and AIO 2024.
+Additionally, solutions for AIO 2023 are available in this blog written by Kevin Zhu.
 As always, you should attempt the problems first and only read solutions if you are stuck.

 Finally, take a look at the below tutorials if you are interested in learning some advanced informatics content.
 Each tutorial guides you through some past AIO problems, teaching you content that can be applied beyond just that one problem: